kmikuta/izi-js/docs/guides/basic_ioc/README.md

 <h2>Beans definitions examples</h2>
 <h3>Singleton</h3>
 This kind of bean is initiated only once at the beginning of beans containers lifecycle.
+There are 3 ways for defining singletons in container:

     izi.bakeBeans({
-        model: new Demo.model.SearchModel(), // this is equals to: model: izi.instantiate(Demo.model.SearchModel)
+        model: izi.instantiate(Demo.model.SearchModel),
-        search: izi.instantiate("Demo.behavior.Search"),
+        search: Demo.behavior.Search,                     // Since 1.7.0
-        view: izi.instantiate(Demo.view.SearchView)
+        view: new Demo.view.SearchView()
     });

 <h3>Lazy Singleton</h3>